Foreign firms, consortiums interested in California rail work

-SAN FRANCISCO Thirty-five construction companies, financiers, train manufacturers and operators from around the world have expressed interest in working on California's $68 billion high-speed train.
+SAN FRANCISCO, Sept 29 Thirty-five construction companies, financiers, train manufacturers and operators from around the world have expressed interest in working on California's $68 billion high-speed train.

 The California High-Speed Rail Authority (CHSRA) asked for input from interested parties to help shape the state's strategy to build, finance, and run the first stage of an 800-mile (1,287-km) high-speed rail line, considered the most ambitious infrastructure project currently planned in the United States.